Forschungsprojekt-Informatik/CompGCN/Readme.md

 ### Training model:

-- Install all the requirements from `requirements.txt.`
+- Install all the requirements from `requirements_old.txt.`
   - Note: If issues arise installing torch/torch_scatter or when executing the code, try to install them manually, with the following command:
   ```commandline
   pip install --no-index torch_scatter==2.0.4 -f https://data.pyg.org/whl/torch-1.4.0+cpu.html